-Recruiters and contractors entering the German market from abroad need to be aware of what is known as the AUG license law, which was revised in April 2017.
-This labor leasing act affects contractors working in Germany who may be deemed employees if they can’t meet German self-employment standards.
+There has been an influx of recruiters and contractors entering the German market from abroad.
+They need to be aware of what is known as the AUG license law, which was revised in April 2017.
+This labour leasing act affects contractors working in Germany.
+This is because they may be deemed employees if they can’t meet German self-employment standards.

 What is an AUG License?

 An AUG license is required to send contractors to Germany to provide services for a German end user.
-The license allows an agency/umbrella company to lease labor (e.g. the contractor as an ‘employee’) so that the German end user/client does not become the employer.
-Most companies that hire contractors are trying to avoid the cost and complexity of a formal employee, so the AUG license allows that to happen.
+The license allows an agency/umbrella company to lease labour (e.g. the contractor as an ‘employee’) so that the German end-user/client does not become the employer.
+Most companies that hire contractors are trying to avoid the cost and complexity of a formal employee.
+The existence of so this license allows that to happen.

 Who Needs an AUG License?

 The AUG license is only required for employees being sent to Germany to work.
-At first glance it may seem like that does not affect contractors, who are typically self-employed.
-However, the criteria to be truly self-employed in Germany can be hard to meet and varies among professions and trades, so that is where the problem arises.
+At first glance it may seem like that does not affect typically self-employed contractors.
+However, the criteria to be truly self-employed in Germany can be hard to meet.
+It also varies among professions and trades, so that is where the problem arises.

 Even if you are a valid self-employed in your own country, this status may not automatically transfer to Germany.
-So then, the risk lies with the German end user/client who may find they have an employee along with various statutory obligations.
+So then, the risk lies with the German client who may have an employee along with various statutory obligations.

-There are two common ways that the AUG license requirement could be triggered for a contractor who does not meet German self-employment standards:
+There are two common ways that the AUG license requirement could be triggered for a contractor who does not meet German self-employment standards.
+They include:

 If the contractor is being hired out by an umbrella company, then presumably the umbrella company would need an AUG license.
 Not every umbrella company would have an existing AUG license, so some research would be required to find one that does.

-Some contractors do business under their own limited company, where in essence they are leasing themselves as an employee to the German end user.
-In that case, the contractor’s own limited company would need to obtain an AUG in order to comply with German labor leasing laws.
-The exception to this rule is if the limited company contracts directly with the end user, rather than through an agency.
+Some contractors do business under their own limited company, wherein essence they are leasing themselves as an employee to the German end user.
+In that case, the contractor’s limited company needs to obtain an AUG to comply with German laws.
+The exception to this rule is if the limited company contracts directly with the end-user, rather than through an agency.

 Whether using an umbrella company or their own limited company, the contractor as an employee is liable for German tax and social security contributions.